Kita Regenbogen

 Cooperation with the Großbettlingen gymnastics and sports club

-Since 2015, gymnastics lessons have been held once a week for future schoolchildren and 3- to 4-year-olds together with trainers from TSuGV Großbettlingen.
+Since 2015, gymnastics lessons have been held once a week for 3- to 4-year-olds together with trainers from TSuGV Großbettlingen.
 The Württemberg State Sports Association supports cooperation between sports clubs and daycare centres with the special project "Kindergarten & Sports Club Cooperation".
 The aim is to promote the children's motor, cognitive and social-emotional development as well as their personality.
 Sport should also be perceived as enjoyable and meaningful.
 This also applies to children who previously had little affinity with sport and exercise.
 Funding is available for measures that are carried out jointly by the sports club and the day care centre.
 The funding is based on an invitation to tender in which the criteria for funding are set out.

 Teamwork with school